Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-shoeniverse/TASKS.md

 * Objective: Post 1 job vacancy for each occupation to work on remote by describing the tasks and skills required.
 Use [Indeed](https://www.indeed.com/l-Remote-jobs.html) for help.
 ***
 ### Job posting for Managers:
+Job title: Business Manager
+Occupation (SOC label and code): 11-1021, General and Operations managers Industry (NAICS title and code): 316210, Footwear Manufacturing List of tasks:
+1) Review financial statements, sales or activity reports, or other performance data to measure productivity or goal achievement or to identify areas needing cost reduction or program improvement.
+Score 77
+2) Direct and coordinate activities of businesses or departments concerned with the production, pricing, sales, or distribution of products.
+Score 76
+3) Direct administrative activities directly related to making products or providing services.
+Score 75
+4) Prepare staff work schedules and assign specific duties.
+Score 73
+5) Monitor suppliers to ensure that they efficiently and effectively provide needed goods or services within budgetary limits.
+Score 72
+List of skills:
+1) Active Listening — Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.
+2) Coordination — Adjusting actions in relation to others' actions.
+3) Monitoring — Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.
+4) Social Perceptiveness — Being aware of others' reactions and understanding why they react as they do.
+5) Speaking — Talking to others to convey information effectively.
+Required credentials and years of experience: 4-year degree and 2+ years job-related experience in shoe manufacturing, Production Planning or Project Management, OR High School Diploma/GED and 5+ years job-related experience in shoe industry, Production Planning or Project Management.
+Job type (full-time, part-time): 8 hours, day shift
+Location: Remote
+Salary, benefits and perk: 75,000€ per year as remuneration.
+In addition to your salary, Shoeuniverse offers the following benefits for this position.
+Health, dental, and vision plans; wellness program; flexible spending accounts; paid parking or public transportation costs; retirement plan; employee stock purchase plan; life insurance, short-term disability insurance, and long-term disability insurance; business travel accident insurance; Employee Assistance Program; PTO; and employee-paid critical illness and accident insurance.
 ### Job posting for Engineers:
 ### Job posting for Operators:
 ***